Preparing for the test

 Do you want to know more about the oral test?
-See sample exercises for the oral test (pdf).
+Examples of test questions (pdf).

 The Norwegian language test measures language proficiency at levels A1, A2, B1 and B2.